Help To Buy ISA vs Lifetime ISA

 Can my partner and I both get one?

-- Accounts are available one per person – so couples or friends buying together could each get a bonus, as long as you meet the eligibility criteria.
+You can take out one LISA per person – so couples or friends buying together could each get a bonus, as long as you meet the eligibility criteria.

 Can I use the government bonus towards a deposit on a property?

-- With the Lifetime ISA bonus towards the deposit for your first home, because you receive the bonus before exchange of contracts.
-With the Help to Buy ISA however the bonus is not received until after completion so it can only be used for a mortgage deposit.
+You can use the Lifetime ISA bonus towards the deposit for your first home, because you receive the bonus monthly.
+With the Help to Buy ISA, however the bonus is not received until after completion so it can only be used for a mortgage deposit.

 A word of warning: